lcphutchinson/is601_1/readme.md

 * git branch [name] -- creates a new branch labelled [name] with the current staging area \(commonly also used to rename a branch with -m\)
 * git checkout [name] -- In its most basic invocation, switches to an existing branch [name] \(I hear it can be used for all sorts of other functions, though\)
 * git merge [name] -- applies changes from existing branch [name] onto the current branch \(Assuming no merge conflicts\)
+* git switch [name] -- more explicitly handles the basic invocation of checkout, switching to branch [name] \(I've heard this was specifically to take weight off of checkout\)
+* git rebase [name] -- updates the underlying commit history of a branch [name] with updates from the current branch.
+Should not be used as a Merge, but rather to 'catch up' a feature branch when its main is updated by other users.